kirillzyusko/react-native-keyboard-controller/docs/docs/recipes/platform-differences.md

 iOS doesn't give an API to track each keyboard frame.
 But it gives an information when keyboard will appear and when it appeared (i.e. the start and the end of the keyboard movement) and also it schedules layout animation.

 :::caution Non discrete values
-Unlike Android, `progress` value on iOS will have only two values (`0` or `1`) - i.e. it will not have an intermediate values, like 0.07, 0.12, 0.27 etc.
+Unlike Android, `progress` value on iOS will have only two values (`0` or `1`) - i.e. it will not have an intermediate values, like 0.07, 0.12, 0.27 etc (same is applied to `height` property - it doesn't have an intermediate values).
+It's not a big problem, but some interpolations (which are relying on intermediate values) may not work properly.

+It's a known limitation and I'm looking for a solution to overcome this problem 👀
 :::